whlsxl/gql-generator-node/README.md

     }
 }
 ```
-Yet some applications might take advantage of custom dedupe functions as follows:
+Yet some applications might take advantage of custom dedupe functions to for instance to send same argument to all sub fields using same name:
 ```js
 gqlGenerator(schema,depth,({args})=>{
         const o = {};